 - aren't used to drinking

-Alcohol can affect women more quickly than men as they’re often smaller and their bodies contain less water.
+Alcohol tends to affect women more quickly than men because they're often smaller and their bodies contain less water.

 When to get advice

 You may have a drinking problem if you: